SveSop/nvidia-libs/README.md

 You will want to run the script ever time you upgrade `nvidia-libs` binaries, and possibly
 if you change/update your runner.
 Eg. switching from Caffe-9.7 to Caffe-9.8.

+## 32-Bit
+The 32-bit versions of `nvcuda.dll`, `nvencodeapi.dll`, `nvcuvid.dll` and `nvml.dll` all requires
+that the 32-bit driver libraries are installed.
+Depending on distro these can have separate
+packages that needs to be installed with the driver.

 ## Proton
 You can drop-in the libraries in Proton8 - Experimental or GE-Proton-8 or newer like this:
 `PROTON_LIBS='$HOME/.steam/compatibilitytools.d/Proton-8.27-GE' ./proton_setup.sh`

 This will replace or add the libs to Proton for use with games.